Brolly Best Practices

 There are a few key issues with these methods.
 First and foremost is lost data.
 If a provider’s binder gets misplaced there’s no way to recover their data.
 Second, there’s likely inconsistencies in the level of information that is tracked.
 Each provider includes their own level of detail in their logs.
 Finally, there’s zero transparency.
 Other teachers, providers, and administrators have no way to effectively get a pulse on students’ services and progress.

 Brolly lets providers log services from any device.
 They can even use their phone’s text-to-type feature to dictate service notes or create custom templates for reoccurring service sessions.
 Does Mrs. Johnson provide services to the same four students at 10:00 on Monday, Wednesday, and Friday?
 No problem, she can create a template so she doesn’t have to re-enter the same data after each session.
 She just selects the template, adds the new session notes and she’s done.
-Students, session time, date, and applicable IEP goals for each student are all auto-filled.
+Students, session time, location, date, and applicable IEP goals for each student are all auto-filled.

 Brolly has taken the concept of progress monitoring and distilled it down to really simple tracking.
 Rather than adding administrative time to a teacher’s workload, we aim to reduce it.
 Data collection is the first step towards IEP compliance and reducing the barriers for teachers is critical for adoption.
 Teachers can track progress towards mastery on IEP goals using the specific type of assessment that is specified within the IEP in under a minute.
 This allows for a more efficient and effective method of data collection, as well as more time for the service provider to focus on how to best support their students.